tbhb/aclaf/CONTRIBUTING.md

 greeter()
 ```

-This is much more helpful than describing the issue without code or providing a large, complex application where the problem is hard to isolate.
+This is much more helpful than describing the issue without code or providing a large, complex app where the problem is hard to isolate.

 **Example issue structure:**